14E47/14E47.github.io/README.md

 # 14E47.github.io
+Personal Website of Wasique Ansari.

-This responsive website is built using HTML5, CSS3, Bootstrap, Javascript without using any template.
+This static responsive website is built using HTML5, CSS3, Bootstrap, Javascript.